AzureCosmosDB/HierarchicalPartitionKeysFeedbackGroup/README.md

 - What happens if I query and only specify a partition key in the "middle" of the path?
     - This will still be a cross-partition query.
 For example, if you partition by TenantId -> UserId, and provide only the UserId in the query, this will fanout to all physical partitions.
 To have an efficiently routed query, you must provide either the TenantId (query will go to all physical partitions containing the TenantId data), or both the TenantId and UserId (query will go to the single physical partition containing the TenantId and the specific UserId).
 - Do I have to create a new property in my documents to use this feature?
     - No. Simply specify the hierarchy of partition key paths you want to use during container creation.
 For example, if you partition by TenantId -> UserId, you do not need to create a new property with these values concatenated.
 Simply ensure that each document has a property TenantId and a property UserId.
-See the [code examples]([Sample code](#sample-code)).
+See the [code examples](#sample-code).

 # Limitations / known issues in the preview